-As of May 16, 2017, the Company had approximately 2,269 common stock shareholders of record.
-As some of our shares of common stock are held in "street name" by brokers on behalf of shareholders, we are unable to precisely determine the total number of beneficial holders of our common stock represented by these record holders.
+As of March 22, 2018, the Company had approximately 2,251 common stock shareholders of record.
+As some of our shares of common stock are held in "street name" by brokers on behalf of shareholders, we are unable to estimate the total number of beneficial holders of our common stock represented by these record holders.